ibm-cloud-docs/security-compliance/iam.md

 [^scopes-2]: If the rule is attached to a scope, you must also have Administrator access to the scope.

-[^scopes-3]: You must also have Administrator access to the scope.
+[^scopes-3]: If the template is attached to a scope, you must also have Administrator access to the scope.

-[^scopes-4]: You must also have Administrator access to the scope.
+[^scopes-4]: If the template is attached to a scope, you must also have Administrator access to the scope.

 [^scopes-5]: You must also have Administrator access to the scope.

+[^scopes-6]: You must also have Administrator access to the scope.

+[^scopes-7]: You must also have Administrator access to the scope.

 For more information about assigning user roles in the console, see [Managing access to resources](/docs/account?topic=account-assign-access-resources).